philhawksworth/try-game-tutorial-stage-3/README.md

 - ✅ Enhanced visual design with animated dino and varied obstacles
 - ✅ Created a polished game over screen with restart functionality

 The game is now fully playable and provides the classic infinite runner experience! 🎮

+## Next steps

+You can now proceed to
+[Stage 4](https://github.com/thisisjofrank/game-tutorial-4), where we will add a database to store high scores and implement a leaderboard system.
+We'll also add a customization feature to allow players to change the appearance of the game.